With each pitch at Series, call gets louder for robot umps

-HOUSTON (AP)From the box seats to the far reaches of the bleachers, all 40,000 umpires in the stands at Nationals Park thought they could tell: Gerrit Cole’s fastball to Victor Robles missed the strike zone.
+HOUSTON (AP)From the box seats to the far reaches of the bleachers, all 40,000 umpires in the stands at Nationals Park were sure they could tell: Gerrit Cole’s fastball to Victor Robles missed the strike zone.

 By at least an inch, clearly.